 The term of validity of the plan is the period during which your SIM card is active from the date of its activation.
 During this period of validity, the customer may make or receive calls and SMS messages under the planned tariff.

 Each prepaid mobile customer can select a specific plan while activating the SIM card.
-They may continue to be enrolled in a specific tariff plan as you wish if that particular plan exists.
+They may continue to be enrolled in a specific tariff plan as they wish if that particular plan exists.